varocketry/guitar-mastery-hub/public/lessons/lesson_022_a_shape_and_minor_barre_chords.md

 ### Which Method Should You Use?

 **Four-Finger Method**:
-âœ“ Fuller sound (can include high e string) âœ“ Traditional/classical technique âœ— More complex finger coordination âœ— Harder for smaller hands
+✜ Fuller sound (can include high e string)
+✜ Traditional/classical technique
+✔ More complex finger coordination
+✔ Harder for smaller hands

 **Three-Finger Method**:
-âœ“ Faster to form
+✜ Faster to form
-âœ“ Easier for smaller hands
+✜ Easier for smaller hands
-âœ“ Still sounds great (minus one high note) âœ— Ring finger barre takes time to develop
+✜ Still sounds great (minus one high note)
+✔ Ring finger barre takes time to develop

 **Our Recommendation**: Learn the 3-finger method first (easier), then add the 4-finger version later if desired.
 Most modern players use the 3-finger approach.

 ---

-## ðŸŽ¼ MOVING A-SHAPE UP THE FRETBOARD (10 minutes)
+## 📖 MOVING A-SHAPE UP THE FRETBOARD (10 minutes)

 ### Root Note Reference: 5th String (A String)